We’ve scoured the internet to find the best espresso machine under 500 dollars. Below is a summary of our top three picks.

 The grinder is good, but we do have one issue with it.
 It only offers five grind settings.
 The industry average is six, but sadly, none of the machines offered in this price range quite meet the average.

 From a practical standpoint, that means that you may find yourself outgrowing this machine quicker than you thought you might.
-If you’re a casual coffee drinker and aren’t all that interested in fine tuning your specialty creations, this probably won’t be an issue for you, but if you’re interested in exploring the full range of flavors specialty drinks can introduce you to, then you’ll chafe under this limitation.
+If you’re a casual coffee drinker and aren’t all that interested in fine-tuning your specialty creations, this probably won’t be an issue for you, but if you’re interested in exploring the full range of flavors specialty drinks can introduce you to, then you’ll chafe under this limitation.

 Milk Frother